 Want to see the Strider balance bike in action?
 Check out our video review below that covers everything from sizing and geometry to tires and weight.
 Not a video person?
 Not to worry, everything covered in the video is in our complete review below.

 Strider Bike Review – Classic, Sport and Pro Models

 Strider is often the first name parents turn to when buying a balance bike, but with countless other companies entering the market, Strider’s competition is fierce.
 So how do the Strider bikes hold up to the competition?

 Strider’s standard 12″ balance bike is available in three models: the Classic, Sport, and Pro.
-All three models have the same size frame and foam tires, but the primary differences are that the Sport and Pro (vs. the Classic) have an extended seat height range and a padded seat.
-Additionally, the main benefit of the Pro is that the frame is made of aluminum, which results in a lighter bike.
+All three models have the same size frame and foam tires, but the primary differences are that the Strider Pro and Sport (vs. the Classic) have an extended seat height range, a mini grip handlebar (narrower grips for smaller hands), and a padded seat.
+Additionally, the main benefit of the Strider 12 Pro is that the frame is made of aluminum, which results in a lighter bike.

 |Weight||6.7 lb.||6.7 lb.||5.6 lb.|

 |Seat Height||11 – 16″||11 – 19″||11 – 19″|